Build a Beginner-Friendly Resource Library From Existing Posts

 - Downloads

-A useful rule: if a category cannot be explained in one short sentence, it may be too broad or too vague.
+A quick test: if a category can’t be explained in one short sentence, it’s probably too broad or too vague for beginners.

 Step 4: Build a Hub Page That Guides, Not Just Lists